-It's best to clean yourself using water or a damp wipe.
+It's best to clean yourself using water or a wet wipe.

 These types of cream need to be prescribed by a doctor and applied directly on the hemorrhoids, with a soft massage 2 - 3 times a day, while treatment lasts.

-Sitz baths are a good natural treatment for hemorrhoids which can be done just with warm water about three to four times a day, as the warmth of water helps relieve discomfort and pain.
+Sitz baths are a good natural treatment for hemorrhoids which can be done just with warm water about three to four times a day.
+Warm water helps to relieve discomfort and pain.

-To do a sitz bath, you just need to fill a big bowl with warm water and sit inside it for about twenty minutes or until the water gets cold.
+To do a sitz bath, you just need to fill a big bowl with warm water, or just the bottom of the bath tub, and sit inside it for about twenty minutes or until the water gets cold.